kcyt/FSS/README.md

 ## Prerequisite:
 Refer to "environment_setup_for_FSS" text file to install the conda environment, get the required rendered RGB images, and generate the predicted normal maps.

+## Sample data:
+We provided some sample data (i.e. Predicted Normal Maps and Sample points for 2 subjects from THuman2.0 dataset).
+Download from "https://drive.google.com/drive/folders/1QrcoeByfFdCNebHhWgxajdoZyjKBiUvt?usp=sharing" and make sure the downloaded folders are in the directory structure of: "FSS/trained_normal_maps" and "FSS/apps/results/stored_XXX".

 ## To generate and store sample points using FSS.
 `conda activate fss`
 `cd ./FSS/apps` \